Search best practices

 principal.hostname = "win-server"

-Optimize the time range for your search
+Narrow the time range for your search

-Use regular expressions with Search
+Use regular expressions in search query

 - Use